KeldOelykke/FailFast/README.md

 Target Audience
 ===============

-Object-Oriented software developers using Java/C#.
+Object-Oriented software developers using Java (... and maybe other languages e.g. C# in the future).

 Goal